 The benefits of rhyming in early education are endless.
 Not only does rhyming help young learners gain an interest in language, but it also helps prepare them to excel in reading and writing.
 It's the memorization factor that makes rhymes so impactful.
 In fact, students who have heard and started to memorize nursery rhymes like the Itsy Bitsy Spider and Wheels on the Bus are better equipped to learn to read, according to Scholastic.com.
 This is because rhyming helps young students learn to audibly recognize certain sounds and word patterns, which in turn helps them recognize those same patterns when they begin to read.

-To give your little ones even more practice with rhyming, use these free downloadable worksheets!
+To give your little ones even more practice with rhyming, use these free printable worksheets!
 They serve as excellent practice for students learning to read and write and can be used in class or at home.
 They are best-suited for beginners in ESL or preschool and kindergarten students.

 10 Rhyming Worksheets